History of Keuka Lake

 Things to do on Keuka Lake

 Surrounded by rolling, vineyard-covered hills, the shores of Keuka Lake provide the perfect place to relax and recharge.
 Sail its waters, lounge along its shores, and discover the other-worldly peace about Keuka that seems to make time slow down and everything become more beautiful.

-There are many outstanding, world-class wineries located in the hills along Keuka Lake.
-Dr. Konstantin Frank Vinifera Wine Cellars has been rated the "#1 Winery in the Northeast" by Wine Report for five years.
-For more than 40 years, it has been New York State's most award-winning winery.
+Named "the world's most beautiful wine region," by readers of Budget Travel magazine, there are many outstanding, world-class Finger Lakes wineries located in the hills along Keuka Lake.
+Dr. Konstantin Frank Vinifera Wine Cellars has been rated the "#1 Winery in the Northeast" by Wine Report for five years and, for more than 40 years, has been New York State's most award-winning winery.

-Known as the "Cradle of Aviation," Hammondsport, located on the southern branch of Keuka Lake, was home to aviation pioneer Glenn Curtiss.
-In addition to manufacturing motorcycles, Curtiss dabbled in anything with an engine.
-He designed, built, and flew seaplanes off the waters of Keuka in the early 1900s.
-On July 4, 1908, Curtiss made the first pre-announced flight in America with the June Bug.
-A crowd of more than 1,000 people watched as the plane took to the sky over Keuka Lake.
-Curtiss is known as the "Father of Naval Aviation," as he convinced the Navy to invest in aircrafts.
-Today the Curtiss Museum is one of Hammondsport's biggest draws.
+Visit Hammondsport, the "Cradle of Aviation," located on the southern branch of Keuka Lake.
+Hammondsport was home to aviation pioneer Glenn Curtiss, known as the "Father of Naval Aviation," who designed, built, and flew seaplanes off the waters of Keuka in the early 1900s.
+Curtiss took to the sky over Keuka Lake in the first pre-announced flight in America on July 4, 1908 before a crowd of more than 1,000.
+Today, the Curtiss Museum is one of Hammondsport's biggest draws.